 There are pros and cons to each approach.
 Sitting above the jungle, you certainly face less insects and little critters, but being right in the jungle gives you a feeling of adventure and tranquility.
 There was something magical about hearing all the rain falling on the trees while out in our private pool.

-As will be mentioned below in the restaurant recommendations, Como Uma Ubud happens to have one of the best Italian restaurants on the property, Uma Cucina.
+As will be mentioned below in the restaurant recommendations, Como Uma Ubud happens to have one of the best Italian restaurants in Bali on the property, Uma Cucina.
 We had an absolutely amazing Christmas Brunch there with unlimited Prosecco and Italian food.
 To say they were generous with the pours and food would be an understatement.
 A great time was had by all!

 Usually a second visit to a hotel leads to disappointment, but that was not the case with Como Uma Ubud; we enjoyed it just as much as before.
 It’s very interesting to note that several staff said the same thing to us during our first day, “welcome back to your home”.
 It appears that many customers visit several times and the staff are well prepared to make sure we felt even more comfortable on our second trip than our first.

 Overall Como Uma Ubud continues to have that charm of being nestled in nature while still being close to the action.
 The service continues to be top-notch, which makes up for a bit of the wear and tear visible in the rooms.
-I should note that we noticed some maintenance work ongoing so perhaps the rooms will get a light refresh in the coming years.
+I should note that we noticed some maintenance work in-progress so perhaps the rooms will get a refresh in the coming years.

 Kappa Senses